 A Japanese Inn "Kyounso," at Matsukawa Onsen Town in the mountains of Hachimantai area.
 The hot springs in milky blue at Matsukawa Onsen Town is favored by Onsen lovers.

 A fireplace at Kyounso Japanese Inn.
 The Onsen hot springs spa at Kyounso is available for both guests staying at the inn and visitors.

-Matsukawa Onsen hot springs town opened over 280 years ago and has four traditional Japanese inns there.
-The Matsukawa Onsen is accessible by public bus leaving from Morioka Station, is served by about 3 times a day by way of Hachimantai Mountain Hotel.
+Matsukawa Onsen, a hot springs town, opened over 280 years ago and has four traditional Japanese inns.
+The Matsukawa Onsen is accessible by public bus from Morioka Station and served about 3 times a day by Hachimantai Mountain Hotel.